 "We phoned him back three times and had three different conversations and he came up with a whole list of elaborate excuses.

-"Eventually he phoned back and did confess."'Not perfect'
+"Eventually he phoned back and did confess."

 Asked why he had used a false name, Mr Waterhouse, said: "At the end of the day we all make mistakes, don't we?"